Research Security and Integrity Training

 Failure to complete Research Security and Integrity Training will result in any sponsored programs being held at award after May 31, 2025.

-Initial awards for all sponsored programs will be held until all key personnel on the award have completed training.
-Noncompeting renewal awards will be held until all personnel participating in the award have completed training.
+Initial awards for all sponsored programs will be held until all key personnel on the award have completed training appropriate to that individual.
+Noncompeting renewal awards will be held until all personnel participating in the award have completed training appropriate to that individual.

 Do subcontractors, sub-awardees, and partners use UIC research security and integrity training?